-Phase VII will be constructed following approval from Chatham County of the Modification to the Existing Conditional Use Permit.
-If approval is granted in the first half of 2005, these lots may be ready for final approval by as early as late summer 2005.
+Phase VIII will be constructed following approval from Chatham County of the Modification to the Existing Conditional Use Permit.
+If approval is granted in the third quarter of 2005, these lots may be ready for final approval by as early as fall 2005.
 Colvard Farms will make a request for preliminary approval of the additional lots so that roads and utilities may be constructed.